-While most tourists will run to see the Great Pyramids and the Sphinx in the morning, you can beat the crowds and head over there at night for a totally different experience.
-The sound and light show is also at night, so you can save the tour guide budget because the Sphinx will narrate Egypt’s ancient history.
-During the show, the pyramid complex and Sphinx light up for a unforgettable experience.
+While most tourists run to see the Great Pyramids and Sphinx in the morning, you can beat the crowds by visiting at night.
+The sound and light show is also at night, so you can save on a tour guide by listening to the Sphinx narrate Egypt’s ancient history.
+During the show, the pyramid complex and Sphinx light up to make for an unforgettable experience.

-Most countries have certain seasons during which people pour in from around the world.
-Similarly, Cairo also has high seasons and off seasons.
-The high seasons are during Christmas, the New Year, and Easter.
-Usually, Cairo witnesses heavy crowds (of both residents and tourists) during these peak times because of the long holidays.
-However, since this city is an all-year-long kind of destination, you actually have the luxury to skip these crowded seasons.
-In this way, you can also avoid the price hikes!
+Cairo has high and low seasons.
+The busy periods are during Christmas, the New Year and Easter.
+Usually, the city witnesses heavy crowds (both locals and tourists) during these peak times because of the long holidays.
+However, since the city is a year-round destination, you can skip these crowded seasons and avoid the price hikes, too.

 Book trips with a travel agency

-Most tourists know that this is a diverse city with lots of attractions, such as the Great Pyramids, the Sphinx, Cairo Citadel, Islamic and Coptic Cairo, and the Egyptian Museum – the list goes on and on.
-It can be hectic to see all these attractions as a first-time visitor, especially if you are trying to make your way through crowds.
-For that reason, it is better to book trips with a travel agency.
+Most tourists know this is a diverse city with lots of attractions, such as the Great Pyramids, the Sphinx, Cairo Citadel, Islamic and Coptic Cairo and the Egyptian Museum.
+It can be tough to see all these attractions as a first-time visitor, especially if you are trying to make your way through the crowds.
+For that reason, it is better to book trips in Cairo with a travel agency.
 These professionals will choose the best times to visit sites and manage your stay perfectly.
-However, make sure you opt for a well-known, trusted travel agency such as Travco or Thomas Cook for a safe and organized trip.

 Take a day trip from Cairo